DPDK/dpdk/doc/guides/nics/bnxt.rst

 The feature uses a newly implemented control-plane firmware interface which optimizes flow insertions and deletions.

-This is a tech preview feature.

-This feature is currently supported on Whitney+ and Stingray devices.
+This feature is currently supported on Whitney+, Stingray and Thor devices.

 Notes
 -----